codio/knowledge/source/instructors/authoring/assessments/auto-grade-scripts.rst

 - Note: The JSON is not updated until the assignment is marked as complete.
 If you are testing values from inside the assignment - you will not see the updated values.
 - Make sure to **Publish** the assignment.
 - In the course assignment settings :ref:`Grade Weights <grade-weights>` section, enable **Script Grading** set **Set custom script path** to that file and disable **Assessments Grading**.
-- If you are using the Bash version you need to install the utility "jq" to your stack (see :ref:`create a new stack <create-stack>`).

 Regrade an individual student's assignment
 ------------------------------------------